anthrax3/SignIn/README.md

 - change password for existing users
 - settings page to provide mail server configuration (SMTP)

-### Default admin user
+## Create the first user

-Open `/signin/generateadminuser` to generate an admin user with default credentials (username `admin`, password `admin`).
+To create the first user, open `http://localhost:8080/SignIn/generateadminuser`.
+This generates an admin user with default credentials (username `admin`, password `admin`).
 The default user will be generated only if there are no users in database.

 ## Developer instructions